 Masai Giraffe

-Seneca Park Zoo is home to five Masai giraffes, three females Iggy, and Pippi and two males, Olmsted (Olmy) and JD.
+Seneca Park Zoo is home to five Masai giraffes, two females Iggy, and Kura, and three males, Olmsted (Olmy), Elliot, and JD.
 Their habitat is north of the elephant barn in the Animals of the Savanna area.
 Iggy was born on June 4, 2017 at the Virginia Zoo and arrived at Seneca Park Zoo in August 2018.
 Iggy had her first calf, male Olmsted, on April 29, 2022, and second, Pippi born in December 2023.
 JD came to us from The Wilds Safari Park in October 2023 and was born in September 2021.
+Elliot and Kura came to us from the San Diego Safari Park in 2024

 Animal Facts